Lindsay Gardner brings 20 years of experience in the conservation world to the growing Tennessee Wildlife Federation.

 Gardner has extensive experience in conservation, including as a conservation educator and communicator, project and program manager, and non-profit administrator.
 Prior to joining the Federation, she served as communications and habitat restoration program manager for the Southeast Aquatic Resources Partnership.
 She also worked as the executive director of the Red River Watershed Association and as director of science and restoration programs for the Harpeth River Watershed Association.

-“Lindsay is the perfect complement to our team including Joe McCord, who we began working with earlier this year on issues with the Tennessee General Assembly,” said Butler.
+“Lindsay is the perfect complement to our team including Joe McCord, who we began working with earlier this year on issues with the Tennessee General Assembly.”Michael Butler, CEO of Tennessee Wildlife Federation

 Among other accomplishments during the last legislative session, the Federation secured $2.3 million in recurring funding for the Tennessee Wildlife Resources Agency.
 Not a new tax, these funds are to be used on public waters to address issues such as invasive species, access and law enforcement.